Skip to content

 Now, you may be thinking, well if it’s got magnesium slapped on the label, I should be getting adequate magnesium as intended right?
 Not quite.

-When products are listed through the Therapeutic Goods Administration (TGA), claims are generally only made regarding the evidence of the nutrient as a whole, not particularly on the form of nutrient used (E.g.: Magnesium vs Magnesium Oxide).
+When products are listed through the Therapeutic Goods Administration (TGA), claims are generally only made regarding the evidence of the nutrient as a whole, not particularly on the form of nutrient used (E.g.: Magnesium Citrate vs Magnesium Oxide).

-What this means, in a nutshell, is the form of magnesium, or on a slightly more technical level, what the magnesium is bound to in the supplement must be considered.
+What this means in a nutshell, is the form of magnesium, or on a slightly more technical level, what the magnesium is bound to in the supplement must be considered.

 To help you understand this further, I’m going to list all the common forms you find in most supplements, and why you should care about them.